 In practice, however, many countries do not aim for a strict separation of powers, but opt for a compromise, where some functions are shared between the institutions of state.
 This is the case in the United Kingdom.

-In the UK, the executive comprises the Crown and the UK Government, including the Prime Minister and Cabinet Ministers.
+For UK, as a whole, the executive comprises the Crown and the UK Government, including the Prime Minister and Cabinet Ministers.
 The executive formulates and implements policy.
-The legislature, Parliament, comprises the Crown, the House of Commons and the House of Lords.
-The judiciary comprises the judges in the courts of law, those who hold judicial office in tribunals and the lay magistrates who staff the Magistrates’ Courts.
+The legislature, the UK Parliament, comprises the Crown, the House of Commons and the House of Lords.
+The judiciary comprises the judges and other officers of the courts and tribunals of the three UK legal jurisdictions, overseen by the Supreme Court.
 Senior judicial appointments are made by the Crown.

 Separation of the executive and the legislature

 In the UK, and other common law jurisdictions, the executive and legislature are closely entwined.
-The Prime Minister and a majority of his or her ministers are Members of Parliament and sit in the House of Commons (the Prime Minister usually being both head of the executive branch and leader of the majority party in the legislature).
+The UK Prime Minister and a majority of his or her ministers are Members of the House of Commons (the Prime Minister usually being both head of the executive branch and leader of the majority party in the legislature).
 In addition, Parliament may delegate law-making powers to the Government through powers to make subordinate legislation.

 Although in the UK/common law system the legislature and executive are not kept strictly separate, the executive’s presence in the legislature is made subject to scrutiny with Ministers regularly appearing before and being required to answer the questions of Members of Parliament.